I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 I shrugged again.
 “Next time we hit Imperial space and have Oligack passengers then I’ll worry about it.
 Until then, they can deal with it.”
 I flicked my console, sending the Jump data I had come up with to him.

 “Here’s the data.”
 I unfastened my own restraints.
-“I guess I better go calm them down.”
+Then, rethinking what I had just said, “I guess I better go calm them down.”

 He clicked.
 “Yes.
 I do not think they were taking me seriously.”
 He busied himself with his own console and I left the bridge.